Home

 If you’re really motivated and coming in by plane or helicopter, the airport is about two miles west of US 41 on Hwy 172.

-Sorry, we don’t have any local train service (unless you're a hobo)!
-Nearest station is the Amtrak depot in downtown Milwaukee, although groups like NEWRails are advocating service through the Fox Valley into Green Bay sometime in the future.
+Sorry, we don’t have any local passenger train service (unless you count Bay Beach)!
+Nearest station is the Amtrak depot in downtown Milwaukee.

 Here’s a MAP for those who can't read directions!